Frequently Asked Questions

 How do MDs and DOs find colleagues who can help them learn how to identify medical conditions for which a patient could obtain a medical exemption to vaccination?

 We do not endorse particular physicians.
-However, we encourage you to become a member and gain access to our members-only forum and Speaker Seminars.
+However, we encourage you to become an MD/DO member and gain access to our members-only forum and speaker seminars.
 Also, our events and meetings would be a good place to engage with other professionals who are knowledgeable in identifying patients who are more at risk for vaccine adverse events.

 Becoming a Physicians for Informed Consent member is your best resource for educating yourself and advocating for your patients.